Great Famine (Ireland): Whig government

 The measures undertaken by Peel's successor, Russell, proved inadequate as the crisis deepened.
-The new Whig administration, influenced by the doctrine of laissez-faire, believed that the market would provide the food needed.
+The new Whig administration, influenced by the doctrine of laissez-faire, assumed that the market would provide the food needed.
 They refused to interfere with the movement of food to England, and then halted the previous government's food and relief works, leaving many hundreds of thousands of people without access to work, money, or food.
 Russell's ministry introduced a new programme of public works that by December 1846 employed a third or half a million people but proved impossible to administer effectively.

 A memorial to the victims of the Doolough Tragedy (30 March 1849).
 To continue receiving relief, hundreds were instructed to travel many miles in bad weather.
 A large number died on the journey.

 Charles Trevelyan, who was in charge of the administration of government relief, limited the Government's food aid programme, claiming that food would be readily imported into Ireland once people had more money to spend after wages were being paid on new public-works projects.

-In a private correspondence, Trevelyan explained how the famine could bring benefit to the English; As he wrote to Edward Twisleton:"We must not complain of what we really want to obtain.
-If small farmers go, and their landlords are reduced to sell portions of their estates to persons who will invest capital we shall at last arrive at something like a satisfactory settlement of the country".In January 1847, the government abandoned its policy of noninterference, realising that it had failed, and turned to a mixture of "indoor" and "outdoor" direct relief; the former administered in workhouses through the Irish Poor Laws, the latter through soup kitchens.
+In a private correspondence, Trevelyan explained how the famine could bring benefit to the English; As he wrote to Edward Twisleton:We must not complain of what we really want to obtain.
+If small farmers go, and their landlords are reduced to sell portions of their estates to persons who will invest capital we shall at last arrive at something like a satisfactory settlement of the country.In January 1847, the government abandoned its policy of noninterference, realising that it had failed, and turned to a mixture of "indoor" and "outdoor" direct relief; the former administered in workhouses through the Irish Poor Laws, the latter through soup kitchens.
 The costs of the Poor Law fell primarily on the local landlords, some of whom in turn attempted to reduce their liability by evicting their tenants or providing some relief through the conversionist practice of Souperism.

 On 1 March 1847, the Bank of England announced plans to raise a loan of £14 million to relieve the Irish crisis, and also for unfunded tax cuts.
-This led to the Panic of 1847, in which gold was withdrawn from circulation, so reducing the amount of bank notes that the Bank could legally circulate.
+This led to the Panic of 1847, in which gold was withdrawn from circulation, so reducing the amount of bank notes that the bank could legally circulate.
 By 17 April 1847 the bullion reserve of the Bank of England had diminished from £15 million in January to some £9 million, and it was announced that the cost of famine relief would be transferred to local taxes in Ireland.
 The financial crisis temporarily improved, but the intended relief for Ireland did not materialise.